 Mahatma Gandhi was greatly influenced in his ideas such as Satyagraha, civil disobedience, and passive resistance by the Great Russian Philosopher and writer Leo Tolstoy.
 He had gained a lot of experience in South Africa and when he returned to India in 1915, he was fully equipped for the job he was to undertake.
 January 9 is observed as ‘Pravasi Bharatiya Diwas’ to commemorate this.

 At that time there was a great influence of Gopal Krishna Gokhale and Bal Gangadhar Tilak on Indian politics.
-Mahatma Gandhi influenced by both, though he actually evolved his own ideology and strategy.
+Mahatma Gandhi was influenced by both, though he actually evolved his own ideology and strategy.
 Still, his real mentor was Gopal Krishna Gokhale whole he is said to have given the title “Mahatma” which actually stuck to his own name instead of that of his mentor.

 Mahatma Gandhi was greatly influenced by Indian epics, the Ramayana and the Mahabharata, and loved to read the Gita, an English translation of which had actually changed his life.

 Gandhiji started the first movement against British rule in 1917 at Champaran fighting for the rights of farmers growing Indigo; it was named Champaran Satyagraha.
-This was the beginning of the use of the Satyagraha as a mighty weapon which was to show its miraculous powers in years to come.
+This was the beginning of the use of the Satyagraha as a mighty weapon that was to show its miraculous powers in years to come.
 It was during this movement that Vallabhbhai Patel who was at the forefront of the movement, got the title of “Sardar” from Gandhiji.

 Mahatma Gandhi abandoned his title Kaiser-i-Hind in protest against Jallianwalabagh Massacre(1919).
 Gandhiji’s first national movement was organized against the Rowlatt Act in 1919.
 He launched the Non-Cooperation movement on 1 August 1920 which caused the violent incident at Chauri Chaura in UP.
 This incident initiated Gandhiji to suspend the movement in 1922.
 The only Congress session presided over Gandhiji was the one held at Belgaum in 1924.